 Musicianship serves an important role in building aural and ensemble skills.
 Students transition from informal learning to formal instruction.
-Pieces are selected according to abilities of the group and sequentially builds listening, performing, auditing, improvising, reading, and writing vocabularies.
+Pieces are selected according to abilities of the group and sequentially builds listening, performing, audiating, improvising, reading, and writing vocabularies.

 Private Lessons | Ages 3+